opea-project/GenAIInfra/microservices-connector/README.md

 ### GMC Deployment on K8s cluster

-**GMC Images NOTE:** This image ought to be published in [dockhub](https://hub.docker.com/u/opea), including [gmcmanager](https://hub.docker.com/r/opea/gmcmanager) and [gmcrouter](https://hub.docker.com/r/opea/gmcrouter).
+**GMC Images NOTE:** This image ought to be published in [OPEA docker hub](https://hub.docker.com/u/opea), including [gmcmanager](https://hub.docker.com/r/opea/gmcmanager) and [gmcrouter](https://hub.docker.com/r/opea/gmcrouter).
 Make sure you have the proper permission to the registry and use the latest images.

 There are 2 methods for deploying GMC on K8s cluster: